GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/04a-variables-02-struct-types/README.md

 In the context of Go, you might consider arrays and structs as aggregate types because they "aggregate" multiple values of the same or different types, respectively.

-### Summary

-In summary, while all aggregate types (in the general sense) could be considered composite types in Go, not all composite types would traditionally be considered aggregate types.
+While all aggregate types (in the general sense) could be considered composite types in Go, not all composite types would traditionally be considered aggregate types.
 For example, channels and maps in Go could be considered composite but not aggregate, as they don't just bundle existing types together—they provide additional functionality and behavior.

 In practice, the terms are often used interchangeably, and the specific meaning is usually clear from the context in which they are used.

-In the context of the Go programming language, the concepts of mechanical sympathy, alignment, and padding bytes all come under the larger umbrella of system-level optimizations.
-Understanding these can lead to more performant code, better resource utilization, and improved interoperability with hardware components.

 # Mechanical Sympathy, Alignment, & Padding Bytes